-Description (Cont a) Number Item Description 19 Current flow arrow Arrow indicates electric current flow, especially where the direction of standard flow (vertically downward or horizontally from left to right) is difficult to follow.
+Number Item Description 19 Current flow arrow Arrow indicates electric current flow, especially where the direction of standard flow (vertically downward or horizontally from left to right) is difficult to follow.
 A double arrow "→" shows that current can flow in either direction depending on circuit operation.
 20 System branch This shows that the system branches to another system identified by cell code (section and system).
-21) Page crossing This arrow shows that the circuit continues to another page identified by cell code.
-The C will match with the C on another page within the system other than the next or preceding pages.
+21) Page crossing This arrow shows that the circuit continues to another page identified by cell code The C will match with the C on another page within the system other than the next or preceding pages.
 22 Shielded line The line enclosed by broken line circle shows shield wire.
 23 Component box in wave line This shows that another part of the component is also shown on another page (indicated by wave line) within the system.
-24 Component name This shows the name of a component.
-2 5 Connector number This shows the connector number.
+24) Component name This shows the name of a component.
+29 Connector number This shows the connector number.
 The letter shows which harness the connector is located in.
 Example: M: main harness.
 For detail and to locate the connector, refer to EL section ("Main Harness", "HARNESS LAYOUT").
 A coordinate grid is included for complex harnesses to aid in locating connectors.
 26 Ground (GND) The line spliced and grounded under wire color shows that ground line is spliced at the grounded connector.
 27 Ground (GND) This shows the ground connection.
-For detailed ground distribution information, refer to "GROUND DISTRIBUTION" in EL section.
 28 Connector views This area shows the connector faces of the components in the wiring diagram on the page.
-29 Common component Connectors enclosed in broken line show that these connectors belong to the same component.
-30 Connector color • This shows a code for the color of the connector.
-For code meaning, refer to wire color codes, Number (4) of this chart.
-39 Fusible link and fuse box This shows the arrangement of fusible link(s) and fuse(s), used for connector views of "POWER SUPPLY ROUTING" in EL section.
+2 9 Common component Connectors enclosed in broken line show that these connectors belong to the same component.
+30 Connector color This shows a code for the color of the connector.
+For code meaning, refer to wire color codes, Number of this chart.
+31) Fusible link and fuse box This shows the arrangement of fusible link(s) and fuse(s), used for connector views of "POWER SUPPLY ROUTING" in EL section.
 The open square shows current flow in, and the shaded square shows current flow out.
 32 Reference area This shows that more information on the Super Multiple Junction (SMJ) and Joint Connectors (J/C) exists on the foldout page.
-Refer to GI-18 for details.
+Refer to GI-17 for details.